robertvunabandi/mit-course-match/README.md

 Another actionable here is to display the response with more details about why a given major ranks where it ranks for a given user.

-# Current Dilemmas

-## How do we maximize the collection of training data?

-The people who will answer this survey, who ideally are from MIT, will fit into two categories: those who have declared their major and those who haven't.
-This project can potentially help those who haven't declared their majors.
-However, in order for it to be useful, we need responses from those who have.

-There are two solutions:
-- Collect data from those who have declared major
-- Collect data from those who haven't declared later when they declare

-The first solution is pretty straightforward and briefly discussed below.

-### Collect From Declared Majors

-This is simply having the declared person answer the question and include their major before submitting.

-TODO - COMPLETE SECTION

-### Collect From Undeclared When Declared

-How do we convert unlabelled response to a labelled response?

-TODO - COMPLETE SECTION

 # Design Choice

 See the design format doc.